dpuyda/triclipper/docs/how_it_works.md

 ### Find edge intersections

-Let the scan line be located at `y1` and let `y2` be the smallest Y coordinate of edge's start point or end point such that `y2 > y1`.
+Let the scan line be located at `y1` and `y2` be the smallest Y coordinate of edge start point or end point such that `y2 > y1`.
 We need to find edge intersections in the scan beam between `y1` and `y2`.
 Intersections that are located at the bottom of the scan beam must not be included.
 Intersections that are located at the top of the scan beam must be included.
 For example: